 - Inventory Report: French Language Training For The Workforce in Québec

-More recently, we followed up on a Québec-wide tour that we took last year, with the release of our 17 regional Employment Profiles.
+More recently, we followed up on last year’s Québec-wide tour with the release of our 17 regional Employment Profiles.
 These reports help highlight the unique set of challenges and opportunities facing English speakers in Québec’s labour market.

-This Summer we also developed an explanatory brief of Bill 96’s impact on employment, which adds to the work we did this winter in proposing recommendations to the parliamentary commission studying the Bill.
+This summer, we also developed an explanatory brief on Bill 96’s impact on employment.
+This adds to the work we did this winter in proposing recommendations to the parliamentary commission studying the Bill.

 Most recently, we had the opportunity to participate in the 2022 Cross-Canada Official Language Consultations hosted by the Honourable Ginette Petitpas Taylor.
-This provided a great opportunity to contribute to productive conversations about the future of strategic plans around official languages minorities and advance the priorities of our stakeholders in employment.
+This provided a great opportunity to contribute to the conversation about the future strategic plan for official languages and advance the priorities of our stakeholders in employment.
 Our Executive Director Nicholas Salter even had the chance to represent PERT at one of the panels during the closing summit.

-Finally, we transitioned from remote work to our brand new office space where our team is now brainstorming, planning, and getting ready for all of the exciting milestones that we hope to achieve in year two!
+Finally, we transitioned from remote work to our brand new office where our team is now brainstorming, planning, and getting ready for all of the exciting milestones that we hope to achieve over the coming year!

-As we continue to plan our future research, we look forward to presenting all of our current work to you at our “Putting Language to Work Conference” taking place this November 16 -17.
-We are excited to welcome you all to discuss the employment and employability challenges facing the English-speaking community and continue to work with you in increasing our understanding of these issues, to identify solutions, and to work collaboratively with the government to implement them.
+As we continue to plan our future research, we look forward to presenting our current work during our “Putting Language to Work Conference” taking place this November 16 -17.
+We are excited to continue the discussion on the employment and employability challenges facing the English-speaking community, to identify solutions, and to work collaboratively with stakeholders to implement them.

 If you want to stay up-to-date on our work in the months to come please don’t forget to sign up for our newsletter.